capatric/stairs-light-controller/README.md

 The PCB was created using Altium Designer and features an Arduino Nano microcontroller for efficient programming and customization.
 The design is compact, making it easy to fit into a variety of applications.
 With the ability to detect the presence of people and control multiple devices, this PCB is an excellent tool for creating a smart and energy-efficient home.

 The design files are available for modification and customization, providing endless possibilities for home automation projects.
-Whether you're looking to control your home's lighting, or other appliances, this PCB project can be a valuable tool in making your life more comfortable and efficient.
+Whether you're looking to control your home's lighting, or other appliances, this PCB project can be a valuable tool in making your life more comfortable and efficient...